gauravxshukla/frontend-practice/quizQuestions/JavascriptQuestions.md

 **Edge case:** `.bind()` doesn’t immediately invoke the function — it must be called later.

 ---
-### 5. Difference between slice and splice method for array
+### 5. Difference between slice and splice method for array?
 **slice:** Returns a new array (doesn’t modify the original).

 **splice:** Changes the original array (add/remove items).